Teaching Affiliates - San Antonio

 University Hospital is UT Health San Antonio's main teaching affiliate and is staffed predominantly by faculty of the Joe R. & Teresa Lozano Long School of Medicine.
 The hospital, which serves as one of two Level I Trauma Centers in the region, is owned and operated by Bexar County’s University Health System.
 The hospital is located adjacent to the Long School of Medicine.
 The 498-bed facility significantly expanded in 2014, with the new 10-story tower connected to the existing hospital buildings.
 The tower includes an 88-bed Emergency Center, two floors of operating suites and six floors of private patient rooms.
-University Hospital is San Antonio’s only magnet hospital and has approved post-graduate training programs in anesthesiology, surgery, internal medicine, obstetrics/gynecology, ophthalmology, orthopedic surgery, otolaryngology/head-and-neck surgery, neurology, neurosurgery, thoracic surgery, pathology, pediatrics, rehabilitation medicine, psychiatry, radiology, urology and family practice, as well as more than 20 additional subspecialty residencies and fellowships.
+University Hospital has post-graduate training programs in anesthesiology, surgery, internal medicine, obstetrics/gynecology, ophthalmology, orthopedic surgery, otolaryngology/head-and-neck surgery, neurology, neurosurgery, thoracic surgery, pathology, pediatrics, rehabilitation medicine, psychiatry, radiology, urology and family practice, as well as more than 20 additional subspecialty residencies and fellowships.

 University Health System’s Robert B. Green Campus, located just west of downtown, is an ambulatory health center featuring more than 103 primary, specialty and urgent care clinics.
 More than 300,000 outpatient visits are conducted there each year.
 A six-story advanced clinical pavilion opened on the Robert B. Green campus in 2013.